nullscreen/yt-audit/README.md

 # Yt::Audit

 Welcome!
-This is a Ruby library you can audit a YouTube video.
+This is a Ruby library you can audit a YouTube channel.

 The **source code** is available on [GitHub](https://github.com/Fullscreen/yt-audit) and the **documentation** on [RubyDoc](http://www.rubydoc.info/github/fullscreen/yt-audit/master/Yt/Audit).